ebdrup/json-schema-benchmark/reports/revalidator.md

-`validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with comma in scheme`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match two`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one ASCII`|Expected result: `false` but validator returned: `true`
+`validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with comma in scheme`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Proper UTF-16 surrogate pair handling: pattern, doesn't match two`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Proper UTF-16 surrogate pair handling: pattern, doesn't match one ASCII`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`Proper UTF-16 surrogate pair handling: pattern, doesn't match two ASCII`|Expected result: `false` but validator returned: `true`
+`Proper UTF-16 surrogate pair handling: pattern, doesn't match two ASCII`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
 `pattern validation, a non-matching pattern is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `pattern validation, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**